Hebrew–Gregorian Date Converter

 Frequently Asked Questions

 Does the converter account for daylight saving time?
-The calculation uses UTC internally, so local daylight saving changes do not affect the result.
-However, if you are planning an event, remember that civil time may shift around the date in question.
+The underlying calculations are date-based, and the reverse search uses UTC internally, so daylight saving changes do not alter the calendar match itself.
+Still, when you schedule a real event, remember that local clock time can shift around the date in question.

-Why are there multiple Adar options?
-In leap years the calendar inserts an extra month called Adar I, followed by Adar II.
+Why are there separate Adar options?
+In Hebrew leap years the calendar inserts Adar I and Adar II.
 In non-leap years there is only Adar.
-Select the option that matches the date you need.
-The converter automatically handles the transition based on the year.
+The converter adjusts for this, but it still helps to choose the month name that best reflects the date you are researching.

 Conclusion